Leica S Typ 007 vs Nikon D810

 - More affordable: Was introduced into a lower priced category (87 percent cheaper at launch).

-If the count of relative strengths (bullet points above) is taken as a measure, the D810 comes out slightly ahead of the S Typ 007 (9 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the match-up finishes in a tie (9 points each).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Leica S Typ 007 and the Nikon D810 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera listing whether the two cameras rank among the cream of the crop.